 To contribute to the sustainability of the small, traditional dairy farming model in Algeria, H’lib Dzair provides farmers with technical expertise as well as individual audits and advice, enabling them to become more competitive and to reduce their ecological footprint.

-The project therefore supports rural development in Algeria and strengthens local dairy value chains, leading Danone Algeria to be less dependent on imported milk and making the Algerian dairy sector more resilient.
+The H’lib Dzair project has supported rural development in Algeria and strengthened local dairy value chains, leading Danone Algeria to be less dependent on imported milk and making the Algerian dairy sector more resilient.

 technicians and farmers trained

 L per cow/day